maryna-gol/sats-website/README.md

 # Sats Website

-## The website includes a navigation menu, a main section with an image and promotional text, a membership section, and a footer with various links.
+## The website is a simulation of the SATS Norway training platform, designed to provide users with an engaging and informative experience.
+It features a comprehensive navigation menu for easy access to various sections, including membership options and training centers.
+The main section showcases an inviting image and promotional text to attract potential members.
+Additionally, there is a dedicated membership section where users can select their region to customize their membership plans.
+The footer contains numerous links for quick navigation to essential pages, ensuring users have all the information they need at their fingertips.

 ## Preview
 ![Preview](https://github.com/user-attachments/assets/a262167b-15af-48f1-9d87-4beb63c15503)